OpenNebula/docs/source/administration/users_and_groups/manage_groups.rst

 .. _manage_users_groups:

 ==========================
-Managing Groups & vDC
+Managing Groups & VDC
 ==========================

 A group in OpenNebula makes it possible to isolate users and resources.
 A user can see and use the :ref:`shared resources <chmod>` from other users.

 The group is an authorization boundary for the users, but you can also partition your cloud infrastructure and define what resources are available to each group.
-The vDC (Virtual Data Center) concept is not a different entity in OpenNebula, it is how we call groups that have some resources assigned to them.
-You can read more about OpenNebula's approach to vDC's and the cloud from the perspective of different user roles in the :ref:`Understanding OpenNebula <understand>` guide.
+The VDC (Virtual Data Center) concept is not a different entity in OpenNebula, it is how we call groups that have some resources assigned to them.
+You can read more about OpenNebula's approach to VDC's and the cloud from the perspective of different user roles in the :ref:`Understanding OpenNebula <understand>` guide.

 Adding and Deleting Groups
 ================================================================================